Professor of Early Chinese History and

 407 Kent Hall; Mail Code: 3907

 I am both an archaeologist and a historian focusing on Bronze Age China.
 As an archaeologist, my early field work dates back to 1983-1990 when I was a research fellow in the Institute of Archaeology, Chinese Academy of Social Sciences (Beijing), excavating the capital sites Feng and Hao of the Western Zhou dynasty (1045–771 B.C.) in Shaanxi province.
-In recent years, in conjunction with Columbia’s archaeological project in Shandong, my research focus has been shifted from such central sites to the periphery of the Zhou world.
-I am interested in cross-region communications, particularly in the way that different complex-society cultures responded to each other.
+In recent years, as the PI of Columbia’s archaeological project in Shandong (2006-present), my research focus has been shifted from such central sites to the periphery of the Shang-Zhou world.
+I am interested in issues such as the rise and dynamics of early states, transition to imperialism, early society political economy, writing and the development of literacy, and regional variations of Bronze-age cultures and their communications, particularly the way that different complex-society cultures responded to each other.

-As a historian, I consider myself a historian of society.
-I have spent much of my last fifteen years on analyzing inscriptions on bronze vessels from the Western Zhou period and on exploring their implications for early Chinese states and society.
-In particular, my research in bronze inscriptions has developed in two directions.
-The first examines evidence for the political structure of the Western Zhou state and the origin of bureaucratic government in China, while the second considers calligraphical and technical features of the inscribed bronzes as a way to understand the social system in which they were created.
+As a historian, I have spent much of my last fifteen years on analyzing inscriptions on bronze vessels from the Zhou period (1045-256 BC) and on exploring their implications for early states and society in China.
+In particular, my research in bronze inscriptions in the past developed along two lines.
+The first examined evidence for the political structure of the Western Zhou state and the origin of bureaucratic government in China, while the second considered calligraphical and technical features of inscribed bronzes as a way to authenticate them and to understand the social system in which they were created.
+In recent years, I spent more time on Eastern Zhou (770-256 BC) bronzes and their inscriptions for the purpose of graduate teaching in Columbia University.

 Believing that our true knowledge of the past can be better achieved on the basis of impartial understanding of all surviving evidence, archaeological, inscriptional, and textual, I look for ways to integrate the material form of evidence and the written records in the study of early states and societies.
 I have been directing the Guicheng archaeological survey and excavation in Shandong, China, since 2006 (see below).
 I am also co-chairing the Columbia Early China Seminar, an inter-university forum for the study of China from the Neolithic to A.D.
 220. All interested Columbia instructors and graduate students are welcome to attend the meetings.
 The current and past programs can be found at: http://www.columbia.edu/cu/seminars/EarlyChina/ecs.html